Advanced

 In the Advanced settings, you find more specific customization options, including data backup, recovery, and history clearing.

 For data backup, all connection data, including all received and sent messages, are exported, ensuring the safety of your connection information and message history.
 During data recovery, you'll select the path of the file to import.
 Once you've confirmed the file path, your data is restored.
-Supported file formats for these operations include JSON, XML, CSV, Excel, and YAML.
+Supported file formats for these operations include JSON

 If necessary, you can clear your history to manage your data usage or protect your privacy.